microsoft/sketch360/README.md

 [Report secuirty vulnerabilities here](Security.md).

 ## Microsoft Garage
 Sketch 360 is a Microsoft Garage project.
-The Microsoft Garage turns fresh ideas into real projects.
+The Microsoft Garage is an outlet for experimental projects for you to try.
 Learn more about The Garage at: http://microsoft.com/garage.